zodgevaibhav/selenium-framework-python/README.md

       run this python file by command "py c:\get-pip.py" Make sure pip path is added in environmental variable
   3. Install modules using pip install -r requirement
+  4. Alternative to #3 below individual commands can be run to install the modules
+____

 	  a.
 Install Selenium Webdriver "pip install -U selenium"
 	  b.
 Install openpyxl, it will be used to read excel files.
 Install using command "pip install -U openpyxl"
 	  c.
 Install pytest testing framework by using command "pip install -U pytest"